SC FREES JOURNALIST, LIBERTY SACROSANCT!

 This applies not only to free or subsidised gas connection under the Ujwala scheme but even other subsidies like old age pension, etc. The Modi government also takes pride in the fact that it has opened millions of zero balance accounts for the poorer section of the society.
 With everyone having a bank account under the Jan Dhan scheme the hope was that all subsidies could be transferred directly to the beneficiary.

 Even the subsidies which I get whenever I book a gas cylinder are deposited directly in my bank account.
-Despite all these precautions you can still get a gas cylinder in the black market for 1,500 or more, as against the normal price of
+Despite all these precautions you can still get a gas cylinder in the black market for 1,500 or more, as against the normal price of800.

 The most useful scheme started by the Modi government was to promote the development of skills.
 The major problem in the country is not unemployment, but the lack of skills to get a job.
 Part of the reason why the skill development programme has not been very popular in Goa is because the training is mostly for blue collar jobs like plumbers, electricians, mechanics and even drivers.